Syria says it does not want to fight with Turkey

 The government and its Russian allies say the action is in response to rebel violations, including the presence of fighters in a demilitarized zone.

+China has long urged that a diplomatic resolution to the Syrian civil war be found and has hosted Syrian government and opposition figures.

+Wang said that China will continue to support Syria to safeguard its sovereignty and territorial integrity and fight against terror, and will help with Syria’s economic reconstruction efforts.

-Reporting by Ben Blanchard; Writing by Michael Martina; Editing by Clarence Fernandez
+Reporting by Ben Blanchard; Editing by Clarence Fernandez and Darren Schuettler